James IV: Military

 James IV took a close interest in the development of the Royal Scots Navy, viewing a strong fleet as a means of protecting Scottish shipping, gaining international prestige, and providing him with an outlet to pursue foreign policies in alliance with either England or France.
 In the course of his reign, James commissioned or acquired a total of at least thirty-eight ships.
 His naval building programme was large, especially so for the ruler of a small kingdom.
 Naval spending was by far the greatest single item of royal expenditure in the later years of his reign.
 In the early years, the annual average spent on ships was about £140 Scots.
 By the early 1510s it was £8,710.

 In 1491, James determined to address the many attacks on Scottish shipping in the vicinity of the Firth of Forth from the English and other pirates.
-He erected fortresses at Largo and Inchgarvie, and made extensive repairs to Dunbar Castle, to defend the firth from hostile attacks.
-In 1493 James ordered every burgh to provide the Crown with a boat of 20 tons, and to conscript able men to crew them.
-The forfeiture of the Lordship of the Isles was followed by James's naval expeditions to Argyll and the Hebrides in 1492–1495 and 1498, and in May 1502 James sent a fleet of five ships and 2,000 troops under the command of James Hamilton, 1st Earl of Arran to Denmark to aid his uncle, John, King of Denmark, who had appealed to James for aid during the Dano-Swedish War.
+He erected fortresses at Largo and Inchgarvie and made extensive repairs to Dunbar Castle to defend the firth from hostile attacks.
+In 1493, James ordered every burgh to provide the Crown with a boat of 20 tons, and to conscript able men to crew them.
+The forfeiture of the Lordship of the Isles was followed by James's naval expeditions to Argyll and the Hebrides in 1492–1495 and 1498, and in May 1502, James sent a fleet of five ships and 2,000 troops under the command of James Hamilton, 1st Earl of Arran, to Denmark to aid his uncle, Hans, King of Denmark, who had appealed to James for aid during the Dano-Swedish War.
 The expedition was a failure, arriving too late to help Queen Christina hold Stockholm.
-The Danish expedition seems to have concentrated James IV's mind on naval expansion: shipwrights and craftsmen were recruited from across Scotland, and from France, Flanders, Denmark and Spain; timber for shipbuilding was felled in Lanarkshire and the Highlands and imported from Norway and France.
-James was also responsible for the founding of new dockyards on the Forth at Newhaven in 1504, and Pool of Airth in 1506.
+The Danish expedition seems to have concentrated James IV's mind on naval expansion.
+Shipwrights and craftsmen were recruited from across Scotland and also from France, Flanders, Denmark and Spain.
+Timber for shipbuilding was felled in Lanarkshire and the Highlands and imported from Norway and France.
+James was also responsible for the founding of new dockyards on the Forth at Newhaven in 1504 and Pool of Airth in 1506.
 The king also wore the insignia of an Admiral — a whistle and a chain of gold.